 - Creation of a wax mock-up of the denture (a 'set-up') that is used during a 'try-in' appointment where the teeth can be moved around and adjusted so they have the proper alignment and bite.

 - Transformation of the wax set-up into the actual denture (composed of a high-quality plastic).

-B) Techniques used to make dentures more affordable.
+b) Techniques used to make dentures more affordable.

-- The use of relatively lesser-quality materials.
+- Using relatively lower-quality materials.